Bill Conti: Early life

 Conti, an Italian American, was born in Providence, Rhode Island, the son of Lucetta and William Conti.
 He graduated from North Miami High School in 1959.
 He is a past winner of the Silver Knight Award presented by the Miami Herald.
-He is a graduate of Louisiana State University School of Music, and also studied and gained honors at the Juilliard School of Music, including a master's degree.
+He is a graduate of Louisiana State University School of Music, where he met his wife Shelby Cox, and earned a master's degree with honors from the Juilliard School of Music.

 Rocky series

 As early as 1971, Bill was orchestrating pop recordings by Italian artists, such as the album Sì... incoerenza ("Yes to Incoherence") by Italian singer Patty Pravo.
 He was also a ghostwriter of the scores for Spaghetti Westerns.
 Conti's big break into celebrity came in 1976, when United Artists hired him to compose the music for a small film called Rocky.
 The film became a phenomenon and won three Oscars at the 49th Academy Awards, including Best Picture.
 The same ceremony was also the first time Conti served as musical director for the telecast, a role he reprised 19 times, more than any other person.
 His training montage tune, "Gonna Fly Now", topped the Billboard singles chart in 1977, and earned him an Academy Award nomination for Best Original Song.

 Conti also composed music for the sequels Rocky II (1979), Rocky III (1982), Rocky V (1990) and Rocky Balboa (2006).